 ExpressVPN has a large number of US servers available for users.
 You can choose between a large number of cities, with many cities having multiple server options as well.

 The key to accessing American Netflix is obfuscation.
 Netflix employs technology that can detect VPN technology or overused IP addresses.
 You’ll still be able to use the Netflix app, but you won’t see any exclusive American Netflix content.
-However, ExpressVPN, you will be able to bypass Netflix’s VPN blocking technologies and get American Netflix on Android dervices.
+However, ExpressVPN, you will be able to bypass Netflix’s VPN blocking technologies and get American Netflix on Android devices.

 Still Getting Blocked on Android?
 Do This